XIVN1987/PYQTool/README.md

 # PYQTool
-Some usefull tool written in Python and PyQt.
+Some useful tool written in Python and PyQt.

 ## QmlSer
 serial assistant written in python and qml.